wp-plugins/job-manager/readme.txt

 == Changelog ==

+= 0.6.3 =
+* FIXED: Jobs not saving properly if not empty fields are changed to being empty
+* FIXED: Files attached to jobs could be deleted when saving the job
+* FIXED: More PHP warnings

 = 0.6.2 =
 * FIXED: Potential PHP Warning when editing the application form
 * FIXED: Files attached to jobs not displaying properly when using the individual field code in the template